-To prepare hosts to participate in NSX-T, you must install NSX-T kernel modules on Ubuntu KVM hosts.
-This allows you to build the NSX-T control-plane and management-plane fabric.
-NSX-T kernel modules packaged in DEB files run within the hypervisor kernel and provide services such as distributed routing, distributed firewall, and bridging capabilities.
+To prepare hosts to participate in NSX-T Data Center, you can manually install NSX-T Data Center kernel modules on Ubuntu KVM hosts.
+This allows you to build the NSX-T Data Center control-plane and management-plane fabric.
+NSX-T Data Center kernel modules packaged in DEB files run within the hypervisor kernel and provide services such as distributed routing, distributed firewall, and bridging capabilities.

-You can download the NSX-T DEBs manually and make them part of the host image.
-Be aware that download paths can change for each release of NSX-T. Always check the NSX-T downloads page to get the appropriate DEBs.
+You can download the NSX-T Data Center DEBs manually and make them part of the host image.
+Be aware that download paths can change for each release of NSX-T Data Center.
+Always check the NSX-T Data Center downloads page to get the appropriate DEBs.

 - Log in to the host as a user with administrative privileges.